lkimdaryl/MVPIdeation/README.md

 Profile Settings Page:
 ![ ](./public/images/Profilepage.JPG)

-Prerequisites:
+### Prerequisites:
 Python 3.x installed
 pip package manager installed
 MySQL server installed

-Set the required environment variables in a .env file.
-MYSQL_HOST=<your_mysql_host>
-MYSQL_USER=<your_mysql_username>
-MYSQL_PASSWORD=<your_mysql_password>
-MYSQL_DATABASE=<your_mysql_database_name>
+## Technologies Used

+FastAPI: A modern, fast (high-performance) web framework for building APIs with Python.

+MySQL: A popular open-source relational database management system.

+HTML and CSS: Used for creating the user interface of the web application.

+JavaScript: Used for handling dynamic interactions on the client-side.

+## Installation

+1. Clone the repository:

+   In your IDE's terminal run the following command:

+    ``
+    git clone <repository-url>
+    ``

+2. Make sure to have the following packages:
+   - fastapi
+   - uvicorn
+   - mysql.connector
+   - dotenv

+   If you don't, run the following in the command line:

+   ``
+   pip install fastapi uvicorn mysql-connector-python python-dotenv ``

+3. Set up the MySQL database:

+   Make sure you have MySQL installed and running on your system.

+   - In your IDE, create a new file and name it credentials.env
+   - In it, have the following:

+        MYSQL_HOST = 127.0.0.1
+        MYSQL_USER = <your_mysql_username>
+        MYSQL_PASSWORD = <your_mysql_password>
+        MYSQL_DATABASE = leaderboard
-Create the necessary database tables by running the following command.
+    - Create the necessary database tables by  running the following command.
-python init_db.py
+    `` py init_db.py``
+    - This will create the necessary tables for you.

+4. Run the application:

-Start the application by running the following command. uvicorn main:app --reload
+   If running from terminal, run the following command:

+   ``
+   py server.py
+   ``

+5. Access the application in your browser:

+   In your web browser, type in:

-Navigate to http://localhost:6520 to access the application.
+   `localhost:6520` to access homepage

-Usage
+### Usage
 The following endpoints are available in the application:

 / - Home page
 /login - Log in page
 /signup - Sign up page
-/profile/{username} - User profile page
+/profile - User profile page
 /mvp - MVP update page
 /leaderboard - Leaderboard page